DAOmasons/RuleBook/about/voting.md

 |David|3636|Judge|
 |Mathilda|3636|Judge|

-### Round 2: Introducing Warp Mining
+### Round 2: Introducing WARP Mining

-We're introducing new ways for community members to earn Warp, so they can use it to support their favorite ships.
+We're introducing new ways for community members to earn WARP, so they can use it to support their favorite ships.

 We've created 5 levels of reward for various in-game activities.